Abstract

 Convert solution into graph

-Since the routes will always begin at the engineer’s start locations (i.e. depots), we will need to identify the route in the correct order.
-To do this, we convert the route into an igraph object and find all the paths depaerting from the depot vertex using the funciton all_simple_paths().
+Since the routes will always begin at the agent’s start locations (i.e. depots), we will need to identify the route in the correct order.
+To do this, we convert the route into an igraph object and find all the paths departing from the depot vertex using the function all_simple_paths().
 The complete route is the longest route (i.e. the one returning to the depot).

 We will convert the route into a more meaningful scheudle data frame where the series of tasks can be visualised.
-Engineers will perform job at location \(i\) whilst incurring the cost here, then travel to the next location \(i^\prime\) and bear the travel cost.
+Agents will perform job at location \(i\) whilst incurring the cost here, then travel to the next location \(i^\prime\) and bear the travel cost.
 The task order is identified using the id column.
 Since the fist job is always the offset block with cost \(f_k\), this is taken off from the schedule.
-An additional spare block is appended to th eend of day if the engineer’s total travel and job time is below the contracted capacity hours.
+An additional spare block is appended to the end of day if the agent’s total travel and job time is below the contracted capacity hours.

 schedule <- do.call(bind_rows, lapply(1:K, function(k_){